dessn/Pippin/README.md

       COVOPTS: [ALL, NOSYS] # Optional.
 Covopts to match when making contours.
 Single or list.
 Exact match.
       SHIFT: False  # Defualt False.
 Shift all the contours on top of each other
       PRIOR: 0.01  # Default to None.
 Optional normal prior around Om=0.3 to apply for sims if wanted.
+      ADDITIONAL_SCRIPTS: /somepath/to/your/script.py  # Should take the input.yml as an argument
 ```